 Are you ready to plan a 7 day Oahu itinerary?
 Your one week in Oahu is going to be amazing.

 In this post, we will break down a day-by-day Oahu itinerary.
-This will include things to do on the north shore as well as some Honolulu itinerary options.
-There are so many things to do on Oahu with kids or if you are planning a couples trip these activities on Oahu will work for you as well.
+This will include things to do on the north shore as well as some Honolulu 7-day itinerary options.
+We will include tours and the best luaus.

 I will do my best to help you.
 I love Hawaii!
 This is really the best Oahu itinerary if this is your first time to Hawaii or if you just want to do the most popular activities on Oahu.